Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Recognizing campus apps that empower students to become involved in the app development process, no matter one’s technical abilities.

-The winner: Cypress College
+The winner: Cypress College (Cypress Connect)

 Cypress College has always empowered their students to become involved in the app development process.
 They held the Modo Ideathon in 2019 and the IT department immediately hired and trained the winning team of 4 students for their Modo knowledge and creativity.
 A year later, the students have worked on multiple projects for the campus app that include: the new Student Digital ID services, Transfer Services, STEM Program module and the XModule Service for International Students, just to name a few.